 All contributions have written acknowledgement mailed within five business days of processing.
 Contribution acknowledgements serve as your tax receipts.

 Statements are issued quarterly, reporting earnings and the account balance for the period.
 Online access through My Charitable Fund website will allow you to view your account balances at your convenience.

-The Philanthropist is a quarterly publication provided by the U.S. Charitable Gift Trust.
-In each issue, we will provide valuable information, highlighting current news and resources about gifting.
+Insights are publications provided by the U.S. Charitable Gift Trust.
+In each issue, we provide valuable information and facts as it relates to charitable, tax and wealth planning.

 *The Board of Directors of the Trust has the authority to make all final allocation decisions.

 We apologize for the inconvenience but we are experiencing a technical issue.